amjack0/LED-Controller-using-serial-port-library-CPP-Arduino-nano/README.md

 # Prerequisites and hardware required

 Arduino nano + LED ws2812b strip + jumper wires + Power supply (5v- 3.6 A) - recommended.\
-Note that, here we are using 60 leds which requires 3.6 A (for 60 pixels) which means, we need 60 mA per pixel.
+power supply which I have used can be found under; https://joy-it.net/en/products/SBC-POW-BB Note that, here we are using 60 leds which requires 3.6 A (for 60 pixels) which means, we need 60 mA per pixel.

 # Test Environment